kisom/devlog/content/posts/20180223-wyaf-0x04.rst

 Part B
 ^^^^^^^

-So I was feeling about the work above until I tried to run this on my Pixelbook::
+So I was feeling good about the work above until I tried to run this on my Pixelbook::

 	$ ./kforth